Joebeazelman/Call-Me-Alire/README.md

 ### Step 3: Configure the Plug-in

 On the Preference page, you should see **Call Me Alire** on the left side of the screen.
 Click on it to reveal options on the larger right pane.
-Enter Alire's FULL executable path name in the field label **Alire executable path**. *NOTE: Depending on your theme, the field's border might be very light, click to the right of the label to see the a cursor.* Close the window and restart **GNAT Studio**.
+Enter Alire's FULL executable file path in the field label **Alire executable file path**.
+It must contain *alr* in the path. *NOTE: Depending on your theme, the field's border might be very light, click to the right of the label to see the a cursor.* Close the window and restart **GNAT Studio**.

 Test the **Call Me Alire** by opening any Alire manage project.
 You should see all your files in the project window.
 If you see the *empty.gpr*, it means an error occurred.
 Please create an issue on the GitHub page with as much pertinent data as you can.